JeremyRand/namecoin.org/_posts/2018-10-03-electrum-nmc-name-transaction-creation.md

 The next future step is probably to hook these commands into the GUI.

-And, with that out of the way, here are some transactions I created with Electrum-NMC:
+And, with that out of the way, here are some transactions I created with Electrum-NMC's console:

 * [`name_new` created by Electrum-NMC, sent to Namecoin Core](https://namecoin.cyphrs.com/tx/9204de3739850d6e0c9c8a5a838747485c1dabddc319a8abfc83f004694e3723)
 * [`name_firstupdate` created by Namecoin Core, spending the `name_new` created by Electrum-NMC](https://namecoin.cyphrs.com/tx/804631725e80ff334fecb8fba85ddbb76ede99ba36d951dac5ab41cb462a375f)